marcusolsson/obsidian-projects/README.md

 - Switch between four different views: _Table_, _Board_, _Calendar_, and _Gallery_.
 - Configure note templates for each project.

-For example, if you're a content manager, Project can help you manage your content calendar.
+For example, if you're a content manager, Projects can help you manage your content calendar.
 Create drafts, keep track of their status, and when they are scheduled to be published.

 ## Data sources

 Projects uses _data sources_ to query the notes to include in your project.
-By default, Projects uses the _front matter data source_.

 Data sources try to detect the type of each property in your notes, such as numbers or lists.
 If the data source detects multiple data types for a property, it falls back to use a text field.

 ### Front matter

 Collects note data from the [YAML front matter](https://help.obsidian.md/Advanced+topics/YAML+front+matter) in your notes.
+This is the default data source.

 ### Dataview